akka/akka/akka-docs/src/main/paradox/actors.md

 ### Initialization via message passing

 There are cases when it is impossible to pass all the information needed for actor initialization in the constructor, for example in the presence of circular dependencies.
-In this case the actor should listen for an initialization message, and use `become()` or a finite state-machine state transition to encode the initialized and uninitialized states of the actor.
+In this case, the actor should listen for an initialization message, and use `become()` or a finite state-machine state transition to encode the initialized and uninitialized states of the actor.